First-Time Buyer's Guide to Better Credit

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-We're used to working with all levels of FICO scores.
+Getting your credit in order is the best way to ease into buying a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-You want a stronger score, but how do you get there?
-Building your FICO score takes time.
-It can be rare to make a significant change in your number with small changes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
+You want an improved score, but how do you get there?
+Improving your FICO score takes time.
+It can be difficult to make a significant stride change in your FICO score with small changes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
 Here are some ways you can improve your credit score:

-- Correct your credit report.
-If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+- Ensure that your credit history is correct.
+If you discover incorrect items on your credit report, write to the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have all of your debt sitting on a single card.
+But, you don't want to have one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about less than 40% of their credit limit than to have the bulk of your debt sitting on one card.

-- Store cards and service station cards.
-For those who have non-existent credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to repair credit, increase your spending limits and keep up your payments, which will raise your credit.
-You should always beware of carrying a large balance for more than a couple of billing cycles because these types of cards traditionally have a surprising interest rate.
+- Retail cards and gas station cards.
+For those who have non-existent credit or below average credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and keep up your payments, which will raise your credit.
+You should always avoid maintaining a high balance for more than a couple of months because these types of cards normally have a larger interest rate.

-Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
-With the help of High Rock Realty, Inc., the loan application process is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of High Rock Realty, Inc., the loan application process can be a stress-free experience so you, too, can achieve home ownership.